The ring of integers of Hopf-Galois degree p extensions of p-adic fields with dihedral normal closure: Introduction

-The setting for proving the statements in Theorem \ref{cyclicpfreeness} relies in the knowledge of the action of $f=\sigma-1$, where $G=\langle\sigma\rangle$, on the algebraic integers of the cyclic extension, and how this action changes the valuation of the arising element.
-In our case, for a degree $p$ extension $L/K$ with dihedral normal closure, we shall identify a generator $w$ of $H$ as $K$-algebra and establish the effect of the action of $w$ on $\mathcal{O}_L$ (see Proposition \ref{proraisevaluation}).

-The first statement is proved in Section \ref{sectinfdegp}, and it is derived from some arithmetic properties which parallel the ones for a maximally ramified cyclic degree $p$ extension.
-Namely, a uniformizer of $L$ is the $p$-th root of a uniformizer of $K$, its powers are eigenvectors for the action of $w$, and the eigenvalues lie in $K$.
+The first statement is proved in Section \ref{sectinfdegp}, and it is derived from some nice arithmetic properties which are analogous to the ones for a maximally ramified cyclic degree $p$ extension (see Lemma \ref{lemamaxram}).
 In Section \ref{sectnonmaxram} we will assume that $L/K$ is not maximally ramified and for $\theta=\pi_L^a$ we will introduce the lattice This is the natural adaptation of the approach followed in \cite{ferton1972}.
 We will be able to translate the arguments in \cite[Theorem 7.2]{delcorsoferrilombardo} to prove Theorem \ref{maintheorem} (2).
-On the other hand, our proof of Theorem \ref{maintheorem} (3) will be a consequence of the work of Elder \cite{elder} with typical degree $p$ extensions, for which the criteria for the freeness depends on the construction of a scaffold.
-The last statement will be proved in Section \ref{secthighram} by characterizing when $\mathfrak{A}_{\theta}$ is principal as $\mathfrak{A}_{L/K}$-fractional ideal.
+On the other hand, our proof of Theorem \ref{maintheorem} (3) will be a consequence of the work by Elder \cite{elder} with what he calls typical degree $p$ extensions: separable totally ramified degree $p$ extensions that are not generated by a root of a prime element.
+For these, the criteria for the freeness is proved by means of the theory of scaffolds (see Section \ref{sectscaffolds}).
+Note that the condition on $t$ in Theorem \ref{maintheorem} (3) is equivalent to $\frac{t}{2}<\frac{pe}{p-1}-1$, recovering the bound in Theorem \ref{cyclicpfreeness}, in this case for the ramification jump $\frac{t}{2}$ of $L/K$.
+Moreover, this is an improvement of \cite[Corollary 3.6 (2)]{elder} for this class of extensions, where the same result is obtained under the condition $\frac{t}{2}<\frac{pe}{p-1}-2$.
+The last statement will be proved in Section \ref{secthighram} by characterizing when $\mathfrak{A}_{\theta}$ is principal as $\mathfrak{A}_{L/K}$-fractional ideal, where the theory of continued fractions introduced in Section \ref{sectcontfrac} will play an important role.

-Finally, in Section \ref{sectconseq} we will deduce some immediate consequences of Theorem \ref{maintheorem}.
+Finally, in Section \ref{sectconseq} we will derive some consequences and particular cases of Theorem \ref{maintheorem}.
 We shall prove that the freeness always holds in the case that $K$ is unramified over $\mathbb{Q}_p$.
 Moreover, we will make use of Proposition \ref{progivenram}, which proves the existence of dihedral extensions with given ramification, to construct examples of extensions $L/K$ illustrating new behaviours.

+If $L/K$ is an arbitrary degree $p$ extension of $p$-adic fields, then the Galois group of its normal closure is a Frobenius group of the form $C_p\rtimes C_d$, where $d$ divides $p-1$.
+Most of the setting established in Sections \ref{prelimpadic} and \ref{sectinfdegp} remains valid in this case.
+However, the Hopf-Galois structure is generated by an element different from $w$, so that Proposition \ref{w-poly} is no longer valid.
+These cases require further investigation.